timmaffett/material_symbols_icons/README.md

 as defined in this [specification document](https://docs.google.com/document/d/1UHRKDl8-lzl_hW_K2AHnpMwvdPo0vGPbDI7mqACWXJY/edit).
 Once flutter natively supports the Material Symbols icons all that should be needed is removal of the import statement for this package.

+Icons are referenced using the [Symbols] class and the name of the desired icon.
+For Example `Symbols.pedal_bike`, or you can access the rounded version using `Symbols.pedal_bike_rounded` and the sharp version using `Symbols.pedal_bike_sharp`.

 These icons also support the complete set of icon variation parameters defined for the Material Symbols Icons.
 This includes setting fill/not filled, various weights, grades and optical sizes.